“But now put them all away: anger, wrath, malice, slander, and foul talk from your mouth.” (Colossians 3:8 RSV).

 The longer a man’s dead body stays around unattended to, the greater the stench that will emanate from it and the greater the discomfort it will cause all those around it.

-Similarly, the longer the old man’s remains lingers on in your will, mind and emotions, the greater the stench of the old man that will ooze out of your thought, speech, emotions, conduct, character or lifestyle.
+Similarly, the longer the old man’s remains lingers on in your will, mind and emotions, the greater the stench of the old man that will ooze out of your thought, speech, conduct, character or lifestyle.

 If you are genuinely born again through faith in the person of Jesus Christ and His atoning sacrifice, you no longer have the sinful, depraved or corrupt nature you inherited through the natural birth.